jondot/frenzy_bunnies/README.md

 ### Running with CLI

-Running a worker with the command-line binary is easy
+Running a worker with the command-line executable is easy

     $ frenzy_bunnies start_workers worker_file.rb